xapian/xapian-gsoc-proposal/proposal.rst

 In school, I also hold onto two different research assistant positions.
 One is Bioinformatics based where I primarily wrote code for finding sequences in Proteins, producing statistics, and rough-pipeline for experimental/theoretical data comparisons.
 My second RA was based on Computational Linguistics where I focused on researching and implementing Evaluation metrics for LDA Topic-models based on Reddit data and wrote metric to quantify some real-time variables such as knowledge of user etc.

 Now Apart from school and work, I participated in competition to create a drawing robot where I designed and implemented an interactive Image-processing/segmentation application on MATLAB.
 To be honest, that was one of the biggest project which took months to develop and our team placed first for robot which drew a photograph given on spot.
+You can find our mention here : https://www.sfu.ca/computing/newsandevents/2017/inaugural-robotics-competition.html

 On the non-technical note, I started volunteering starting the second year and carried on front-end roles such as advisor, peer-mentor and workshop facilitation.